-Pilar Holtrop serves schools and districts in Arizona and special projects for NIET as a senior program specialist.
+Pilar Holtrop serves schools and districts in the West for NIET as West team director.
 She is thrilled about making a difference is student and teachers lives.

 While she officially started with NIET in 2020, Pilar has been a part of the NIET family since 2000 at Horizon Community Learning Center in Arizona, as one of the first pilot TAP schools in Arizona.
 Pilar started her career as a classroom teacher and naturally rose into roles of K-12 leadership, such as mentor teacher, master teacher, and ultimately administrator.
 She taught, coached, and supervised elementary grades in the Los Angeles Unified School District, Roosevelt School District (Arizona), and Horizon Community Learning Center.